apache/incubator-brooklyn/docs/use/guide/defining-applications/yaml-reference.md

         identity: AKA_YOUR_ACCESS_KEY_ID
         credential: <access-key-hex-digits>

-or in many cases it can be in-lined:
+Or in many cases it can be in-lined:

     location: localhost
     location: named:my_openstack
     location: aws-ec2:us-west-1

-for the first, you'll need password-less ssh access to localhost. for the second, you'll need to define a named location in `brooklyn.properties`, using `brooklyn.location.named.my_openstack....` properties. for the third, you'll need to have the identity and credentials defined in `brooklyn.properties`, using `brooklyn.location.jclouds.aws-ec2....` properties. for more information see TODO.
+For the first immediately, you'll need password-less ssh access to localhost.
+For the second, you'll need to define a named location in `brooklyn.properties`, using `brooklyn.location.named.my_openstack....` properties.
+For the third, you'll need to have the identity and credentials defined in `brooklyn.properties`, using `brooklyn.location.jclouds.aws-ec2....` properties.

-if specifying multiple locations
+If specifying multiple locations, e.g. for a fabric:

     locations:
     - localhost